-Arnaud’s is one of the New Orleans classics.
-It’s my favorite restaurant in the city and is part of every New Orleans trip for me.
+Arnaud’s is one of the city’s classics.
+It’s my favorite restaurant here and is part of every New Orleans trip for me.
 With white tablecloths, a mosaic tiled floor, and crystal chandeliers, the interior feels like you’ve been transported to its early days in the 1920s.

 Arnaud’s serves classic Creole cuisine.
 You can pick from specialties like shrimp Arnaud’s, oysters Bienville, or their famous souffle potatoes.
 A night in the jazz bistro with a French 75 cocktail in hand is my happy place.